This is a feeling many Christians struggle with. When it comes to talking to God, we often don’t feel heard. We become, “tired.”

-We stand trusting Him, and continue asking.
+We stand to trust Him and continue asking.

 (NKJ) Psalm 102:01-02, “Hear my prayer, O Lord, and let my cry come to You.
 Do not hide Your face from me in the day of my trouble; incline Your ear to me; in the day that I call, answer me speedily.”

-We walk forward, and seek His hand.
+We walk forward and seek His hand.

 (NKJ) Psalm 138:07, “Though I walk in the midst of trouble, You will revive me.
 You will stretch out Your hand against the wrath of my enemies, and Your right hand will save me.”

 We continue knocking at the door, and He answers.

 (NLT) Isaiah 59:01, “Listen!
 The Lord’s arm is not too weak to save you, nor is His ear too deaf to hear you call.”

 When we give God sincere time, a time we desire freely to give Him, He answers us in a most unexpected way.
 The reason?

 (NIV) Romans 9:23, “What if He did this to make the riches of His glory known to the objects of His mercy, whom He prepared in advance for glory.”

 We aren’t focused on His immediate answer.
 Instead, we are focused simply on Him.